HTTP Request

 Description

-The HTTP Request action allows a Flow to perform an HTTP action on an REST endpoint.
+The HTTP Request action allows a flow to perform HTTP actions on REST endpoints.

 REST Request